dotnet/msbuild/documentation/project-docs/SDK-PR-guide.md

 # SDK PR Guide

 ## Branching & Release Schedules
 See the [versions](https://learn.microsoft.com/en-us/dotnet/core/porting/versioning-sdk-msbuild-vs#lifecycle) document for more details on how SDK versions map to MSBuild and Visual Studio.
+The Visual Studio schedule is available on the devdiv internal Azure DevOps wiki and the .NET schedule is communicated through the internal .NET Tactics alias.

 ### Major releases
 The .NET SDK has yearly major releases aligning with the .NET Runtime in November.
 These releases will be of the form `N.0.1xx`.
 The feature work for major releases will be done in `main`.